Annette Kerr: Life and career

 During her childhood, Kerr moved with her family from her birthplace in Scotland to Watford, Hertfordshire, where he father worked as a physiotherapist.
 She made her theatrical debut at the Watford Palace Theatre, and later trained at the Central School of Speech and Drama in London.

 Frequent reference to Kerr is made in The Kenneth Williams Diaries (edited by Russell Davies).
 Kerr and Williams were close friends, and worked together in several stage productions. following their first meeting in 1949.
 At one point, Williams proposed to her.

-Her television appearances included roles in series such as the pilot episode - "Identified" - of Anderson's live-action series UFO (1970), 2point4 Children (1991-9, as Dora Grimes) and London's Burning (1992).
-Her last credited TV work was One Foot in the Grave (1995, as Ruth).
-This marked her second appearance in the series, following a minor part as "Lady in Teashop" (1992).
+Kerr's television appearances included roles in series such as the pilot episode - "Identified" - of Anderson's live-action series UFO (1970), London's Burning (1992) and One Foot in the Grave.
+She had a recurring role in 2point4 Children (1991-1999, as Dora Grimes).

+Death

-She died at the actors' retirement home Denville Hall, where she had been resident, in London on 23 September 2013, aged 93.
+Kerr died at the actors' retirement home Denville Hall, where she had been resident, in London on 23 September 2013, aged 93.